 Do your best to do what needs to be done.
 You will not get it right every time.
 When this happens, step back, regroup, and try again.
 Do not be afraid to ask for help from family, friends or professionals.

+have symptoms of anxiety, depression, OCD, learning disabilities, or another related condition.
+Here is a comparative chart of symptoms – and recommended resources for each.have symptoms of anxiety, depression, OCD, learning disabilities, or another related condition.
+Here is a comparative chart of symptoms – and recommended resources for each.